10 Scenic Running Tracks in Sydney (+ Fun Runs)

 The Bay Run is one of Sydney’s most popular running tracks.

-Please note that on the weekends, especially when the sun is out, the Bay Run does get quite busy with walkers, joggers and cyclists.
+Note that on the weekends, especially when the sun is out, the Bay Run gets quite busy with walkers, joggers, and cyclists.

 6. Manly to North Head